 22. What if Everybody Did That?- This is a great story that captures the bigger picture of how our actions affect others at and beyond school.
 It challenges them to see how we collectively we can make a positive impact on our world.

 23. I Can Do Hard Things- and I Am Enough.
 I know I’m cheating adding in other books but I’m sure you don’t mind!
 These two titles help build up students’ confidence and give them positive affirmations when things get challenging.
 As you may have noticed from other book titles, I love to begin the year with TONS of growth mindset books to help students build the vocabulary of YET and know that they CAN do all things they put their minds to.
-You can also grab the brand new HALF OFF print and digital I Am Enough Affirmation Activities HERE!
+You can also grab this great I Am Enough affirmation companion activity HERE!

 24. The World Needs More Purple People- I LOVE this book for so many reasons.
 It helps children learn that purple people are special and that our classroom will be FILLED with purple people.
 These types of people ask questions about the world, laugh and have fun together, while working hard, using your voice, and being YOU!